kammitama5/kammitama5.github.io/_posts/2022-05-06-Friday-May-6th.md

 I would have learned to love them, I am sure, because they also tie in nicely with logic and the humanities in clarity of writing, I think!
 Recall when I was in LA, a vfx supervisor saw the way I wrote, (which I learned because my dad is a stickler for clarity in writing, would give us essays to write and reflect when we were naughty growing up, and would ask us to look at and review econometric proposals.
-He is also notorious for disagreeing with the answer chosen for assignments and writing really long letters that I would bring to class the next day when he thought that the answer was not clear and that the book was written badly lol.
-He can give a good screed on that sort of thing and is really well read and taught Master's students for a while, and would hire them if they did well enough in his class) and told me
+He is also notorious for disagreeing with the answer chosen for assignments and writing really long letters (for the teacher) that I would bring to class the next day when he thought that the answer was not clear and that the book was written badly lol.
+I was in the Principal's office a lot growing up, but that was because my parents were very involved in raising me, and had choice words for things they thought were not done properly.
+Coincidentally, I've noticed a common thread of people who are my PhD peers; they typically come from families with more than one parent (immigrant / non-immigrant ie regardless of our differences, I keep hearing "my parents" in conversations in Academia).
+That's interesting because it might legitimately be a struggle for someone who did not have that but wants to attend grad school; maybe there are things we can do better about that.
+Anyways, my dad can give a good screed on that sort of thing and is really well read and taught Master's students for a while, and would hire them if they did well enough in his class) and told me
 I would probably be a good programmer, which amused me because I have family members who are very good ones (ie did Math + CS Olympiads and stuff growing up)); I'm beginning